wordtreefoundation/4-gram-study/README.md

 ### 2. Get the Book of Mormon, original 1830 edition.

+To algorithmically compare the Book of Mormon & other books, we need a text-only version of the Book of Mormon to compare (PDFs, and especially scanned images of pages won't do).
+It's surprisingly difficult to find this data on the larger web, so we've built some data repositories and tools to make it easier.

 #### (Option 1 - Recommended) Download our Book of Mormon Database Tool.

 The [bomdb](https://github.com/wordtreefoundation/bomdb) command-line tool developed by the Wordtree Foundation has the 1830 original edition.